 The Company holds a 100% interest in the La Poile Project (subject to a 2% NSR payable to Altius Minerals Corporation), located in southwestern Newfoundland, and which consists of 700 hectares.
 Access is by helicopter or all-terrain vehicles from a forest access road within 3km from the project.
 The exploration target is a structurally modified, zinc-rich volcanogenic hosted massive sulphide system.
 Massive sulphide mineralization is hosted near the contact within folded amphibolite-grade muscovite schist and quartzofeldspathic gneiss of the Ordovician Port aux Basques Complex.
 Historic exploration programs completed during the 1980s and 90s identified massive sulphide mineralization within a narrow (up to 1 m) by 3 km long horizon to drill depths of up to 400m.
 One historic channel sample across the massive sulphide horizon reported 6.1% Zn, 2.9% Pb and 21 g/t Ag over 1.9 m, and one narrow high-grade vein of 0.08m intersected in drilling at a depth of 300m reported 17.9% Zn, 7.1% Pb and 6 g/t Ag.
 A unit of disseminated sulphide mineralization, up to 70m thick in places, is footwall to the massive sulphide mineralization.
-The Corporation intends to compile all of the historic exploration work and is devising an exploration program to best test the target at depth.
+The Company decided not to pursue the La Poile Project and accordingly, the property balance was written off during the year ended June 30, 2019.